LiaoJimmy/hahow-hero-list/README.md

 - typescript: A strongly typed programming language that builds on JavaScript
 - vite: A blazing fast frontend build tool powering the next generation of web applications

+## Comment Rules
+Good naming and prevent to add comments.
+Only add comments when necessary, such as explaining why a particular approach was taken or providing context that isn't immediately clear from the code itself.

 ## Building for Production

 Create a production build: